-Cabbage is a great dish to cook in a slow cooker.
+Cabbage is a great food to make in a slow cooker.
 Slow cooking retains the flavor and softens the texture.
-Cabbage can be cooked alone, with only a few spices such as salt and pepper or a few sprinkles of a salt or herb mixture.
+Cabbage can be cooked alone, with only a few spices, such as salt and pepper, or a few sprinkles of a salt or herb mixture.
 Garlic is also a good addition to nearly any recipe, in my book; it can be added by either mincing whole cloves or simply sprinkling on garlic powder or salt.
 I like adding caraway seed to cabbage, regardless of what meat—if any—is included with it.

 Besides hot dogs, other meats can be added to cabbage.
 Cut up and throw in links of Polish sausage.
 Slice up bratwurst in plain and other flavors.
 Add in sausage links, corned beef, or even canned Spam.
 All of these meats will help to flavor the simple taste of steamed cabbage.
-This dish, using hot dogs instead of corned beef, can serve as a cheaper alternative for a St. Patrick's Day meal, as well.
+This dish, using hot dogs instead of corned beef, can also serve as a cheaper alternative for a St. Patrick's Day meal.